rarihoo1672/freemarket_sample_75c/README.md

 ### Association
  - has_many :items dependent: :destroy
- - belongs_to :address dependent: :destroy
+ - has_one :address dependent: :destroy
- - belongs_to :card dependent: :destroy
+ - has_one :card dependent: :destroy

 ## addressテーブル